Aheesh/jabber/spec.md

 At this stage we are focusing on building the core protocol, GUI and clients for 1-1 messages.
 As the Solana ecosystem grows our goal is to become a communication infrastructure for all web3 applications with integrations like PubSub, public chat rooms.

-With our first product release we hope to maximize the chat interactions and the push notifications the push notificatiions enabled.
+With our first product release we hope to maximize the chat interactions and the push notifications enabled.

 Current status: